 Chess is a board game for two players.
 It is played on a square board, made of 64 smaller squares, with eight squares on each side.
 Each player starts with sixteen pieces – eight pawns, two knights, two bishops, two rooks, one queen, and one king.
-This article introduces you to basic chess rules.

 The goal of the game is for each player to try and checkmate the king of the opponent.
 Checkmate is a threat to the opposing king which no move can stop.
 It ends the game.